Tiyas-13/Tiyas-13/README.md

 </div>

 # 💫 About Me:
 I'm currently a graduate student at NYU, pursuing an MS in Computer Engineering.
-I aspire to make meaningful contributions with my technical skills.
-I love all things code and all things food

 ## 🌐 Socials: